-DIPOV has the regulatory authority to enforce federal laws regarding the registration, compliance and labeling of alcoholic and non-alcoholic beverages such as distilled spirits, wine, soft drinks and juices

-(except beverages for sport practices, water, energy drinks).
-Under DIPOV there is one branch for beverages:
+DIPOV has the regulatory authority to enforce federal laws regarding the registration, compliance and labeling of alcoholic and non-alcoholic beverages such as distilled spirits, wine, soft drinks and juices (except beverages for athletes, water, energy drinks).
+Under DIPOV there is one branch for beverages for General Coordination for Wine and Beverages (CGVB).